volodymyrhudyma/blog/content/blog/2020-11-29-cancel-a-request-in-javascript.md

 tag:
   - JavaScript
 promote: false
-metaDescription: // META
+metaDescription: Learn how to cancel fetch request in JavaScript by using AbortController and AbortSignal.
+To cancel a fetch request, pass AbortSignal to the options and use abort() method of the AbortController.
 shareImage: ""
-teaser: // TEASER
+teaser: Canceling requests built on top of Promises was never an easy thing (if possible at all) until AbortController and AbortSignal have been added to the JavaScript specification.
+They allow the developers to use a signal to abort one or...
 date: 2020-11-30T09:27:05.801Z
 ---
-Canceling requests built on top of Promises was not possible until **AbortController** has been added to the JavaScript specification.
+Canceling requests built on top of Promises was never an easy thing (if possible at all) until **AbortController** and **AbortSignal** have been added to the JavaScript specification.

-It allows the developers to use a signal to abort one or multiple requests.
+They allow the developers to use a signal to abort one or multiple requests.

 ## The AbortController